Craig W. Colville, M.D., F.A.C.S

 What happens to the capsule if it is not removed?

-The capsule is basically naturally forming scar tissue that forms around the implant.
-If it is thin and soft, it can stay in place.
-If the capsule is firm or tight or thick, the patient has BIA-ALCL, there is fluid around the implant, or capsular contracture has occurred, Dr. Colville will remove the capsule, allowing the space in the breast (pocket) to heal closed.
+The capsule is basically scar tissue that naturally forms around the implant.
+If it is thin and soft, the capsule can stay in place.
+Dr. Colville will remove the capsule and allow the space in the breast (pocket) to heal closed for the following reasons: